 Factors Which Contribute to Substance Abuse Among Veterans

 There are two periods of time in which veterans often fall into addiction.
 The first of these periods is while they are actively serving.
 Many become addicted during this time because of the difficulties they deal with daily.
 The second period when addiction can occur is after their service time is over.
 There are many veterans struggling with addiction today because of what they experienced while serving.

-Those who actively serve may be confronted with very hard and difficult situations daily, including war zone and combat situations.
+Those who actively serve may be confronted with tough and stressful situations daily, including war zone and combat situations.
 Veterans may have been subjected to similar experiences and are often not immune to the adverse effects of these experiences simply because they are in the past.
 There is also the factor of high incidences of illnesses and injuries during service time.
-All of these factors contribute to the increased substance abuse among veterans.
+All of these factors contribute to the increased numbers of veterans struggling with addiction.
 In fact, there were around 395 non-combat related military deaths between 2006 and 2009, and 45% of these were due to alcohol or drug overdose.

 The Role of PTSD in Veterans Struggling with Addiction

 Of course, one of the largest factors in veterans struggling with addiction lies in the Post Traumatic Stress Disorder (PTSD).
 Many will use drugs or alcohol to attempt to cope with the difficulties of this condition, but the use of such substances can often exacerbate the situation, as they then become addicted to these substances as well.
 According to the United States Department of Veterans Affairs, more than 2 in 10 veterans with PTSD also have a Substance Use Disorder (SUD), and more than 1 of 3 veterans seeking treatment for a SUD also have PTSD.
 As displayed, these two conditions often go hand in hand.